Back to LiftMaster Guides

 What Usually Goes Wrong

-• Hub is connecting to 5GHz band
+• Hub connecting to a 5GHz band myQ does not

 • myQ server outage preventing hub registration during setup